Why Bill on Demand?

-Now is a good time to review household or business processes and determine if it’s possible to perform high energy consuming tasks at different times of the day.
+Members can review household or business processes and determine if it’s possible to perform high energy consuming tasks at different times of the day.
 Perhaps some appliances or equipment can be used in the morning and other appliances or equipment in the afternoon or evening to balance and reduce demand, with the goal of ultimately reducing peak demand.

 For comprehensive information on how to save energy and to reduce demand, we recommend www.energystar.gov

-How will net metering accounts show demand?
+How does net metering accounts show demand?

 Net metering accounts bill normally, showing the demand charge as a separate line item, as with as all other co-op members.
 Demand will be reset every year.